gontcharovd/powerplant-coding-challenge/README.md

 ## Testing the REST API

-Three tests have been implemented in the `tests/` directory and can be ran with:
+Three tests have been implemented in the `tests/` directory and that be run with:

 ```bash
 pytest -rP